-Volunteers donate time to the Corporation's program services during the year; however, these donated services are not reflected in the financial statements since the services do not require specialized skills.
+Volunteers donate time to the Corporation's program services during the year.
+For the year ended December 31, 2016, \$33,435 in specialized services were contributed to the Corporation and are reflected in the financial statements (\$0 as of December 31, 2015).
+Other donated services may not be reflected in the financial statements since the services do not require specialized skills.
 Materials and other assets received as donations are recorded and reflected in the accompanying financial statements at their estimated fair values at the date of receipt.